 Create the CSR File

-7 - Click Choose File button and locate your saved CSR file (from the previous step).
+7 - Click the Choose File button and locate your saved CSR file (from the previous step).

-8 - Click Generate button to create the certificate.
+8 - Click the Generate button to create the certificate.

 Download the Generated Certificate

-9 - After it has been generated, click Download and save your Apple App Store and Ad Hoc certificate (.cer file) on your local file system.
+9 - After it has been generated, click Download and save your App Store and Ad Hoc certificate (.cer file) to your local file system.

 Upload the App Store and Ad Hoc Certificate (.cer file)

 10 - You must provide the build system with an App Store and Ad Hoc certificate in order to build an iOS app for distribution in the Apple App Store.
 You upload that certificate using step (1b) in the Intel XDK Cordova iOS Build panel on the Build tab.

 If you used your Apple OS X system (or some other method) to create a P12 file, instead of a certificate (.cer) file, you can upload that P12 file using step (1b) on the Intel XDK Cordova iOS Build panel.
 See Exporting an Apple iOS* P12 Certificate File for instructions on how to do this with an Apple OS X system (export a "distribution" or "production" certificate rather than a "development" certificate to create a P12 file for building apps).

 Use your App Store and Ad Hoc certificate to generate one or more iOS Distribution Provisioning Profiles.
 These mobile provisioning files are needed for testing (Ad Hoc) and for submitting your application to the Apple App Store (production).